Far North Activities Attractions Travel Guide Weather

 5. Ahipara

-An excellent thing to do up here right near the main town of Kaitaia is to go to Ahipara and Shipwreck Bay.
+An excellent thing to do up here, right near the main town of Kaitaia, is to go to Ahipara and Shipwreck Bay.
 Well known for excellent surfing with big, long rides.
-Here you can enjoy many activities such as horse riding up the beach, sand surfing, 4WD treks, quad bike riding, blokarting, fishing from the beach, surfing and diving.
+Here you can enjoy many activities such as horse riding up the beach, sand surfing, 4WD treks, quad bike riding, blokarting, fishing from the beach, surfing, and diving.

 Visit ancient Kauri Trees